Thirukutrala kuravanji: Features

 Kuravansi Kuravansi is one of the most acclaimed texts and is still performed on stage today as a dance drama.
 Although he wrote Talapuranam, Malai, Siladai, Pillai Tamil, Yamakaanthadi etc. on the Trikutarasapakkavirayar Courtallam, his Kuravanchi is the only one that many people like to read today.
 Kutralakkuravansi got the name Thirukkuralak kuravansi because it was sung against the Lord.
 Filled with drama, the book is full of melodic and imaginative songs.

 Period

-One of the songs in the book states that Chinnanan Sathevan narrated the story of the passing away of the Pandya king Courtalanathar in the year 887 in Kollam.
+One of the songs in the book states that Chinnanan Sathevan narrated the story of the death of the Pandya king Courtalanathar in the year 887 in Kollam.
 Kollam 824 + 887 = 1711.
 This book refers to the 18th century.